George W. Atkinson

-George Wesley Atkinson (June 29, 1845 – April 4, 1925), a cavalryman, lawyer, politician, judge and scholar, became the 10th Governor of West Virginia after running as the candidate of the Republican Party.
-He also served in the West Virginia House of Delegates, as well as in the U.S. Congress from West Virginia and ended his career of public service as a United States federal judge of the Court of Claims.
+George Wesley Atkinson (June 29, 1845 – April 4, 1925) was a United States cavalryman, lawyer, politician, judge and scholar who became the tenth governor of West Virginia after running as the candidate of the Republican Party.
+He also served in the West Virginia House of Delegates, as well as in the United States House of Representatives from West Virginia and ended his career of public service as a United States federal judge of the Court of Claims.

 Early life and education

-Born on June 29, 1845, in Charleston, Kanawha County, Virginia (now West Virginia), to the former Miriam Radar (1813-1896) of Nicholas County and her husband, Col. James Atkinson (1811-1866), a farmer and Kanawha County deputy sheriff.
+Born on June 29, 1845, in Charleston, Virginia (now West Virginia), to the former Miriam Radar of Nicholas County and her husband, Col. James Atkinson, a farmer and Kanawha County deputy sheriff.
 George, the second-born and named for his paternal grandfather, would have seven sisters.
 Atkinson attended public school in Charleston.

 During the Civil War, Atkinson enlisted and mustered out as a private in Company F of the 1st West Virginia cavalry.

 After the war, in addition to becoming superintendent of the Kanawha County public schools, losing his father and marrying (as discussed below), Atkinson attended Ohio Wesleyan University and received an Artium Baccalaureus degree in 1870.
 He continued his studies and received an Artium Magister degree in 1873 from the same institution.
 He also took graduate level courses from Mount Union College, a Methodist-affiliated institution founded in 1845 in Alliance, Ohio, which would award him a PhD "pro merito" in 1887.
-In 1871 he moved to either Nashville, Tennessee or Washington, D.C. for legal studies, ultimately receiving a Bachelor of Laws in 1874 from Howard University School of Law.
+In 1871 he moved to either Nashville, Tennessee, or Washington, D.C., for legal studies, ultimately receiving a Bachelor of Laws in 1874 from Howard University School of Law.
 He later attended lectures on law at Columbia University.

-He first married Ellen Eagan (1842-1894), with whom he had five children; their firstborn, Howard Atkinson (1869-1938) rose to become a major in the United States Army.
-In 1897, the widower married Myra Horner Davis Camden (1844-1925), the widow of Judge Gideon D. Camden.
+He first married Ellen Eagan, with whom he had five children; their firstborn, Howard Atkinson, rose to become a major in the United States Army.
+In 1897, the widower married Myra Horner Davis Camden, the widow of Judge Gideon D. Camden.